xiaojiandaoshou-oss/1-A-super-resolution-image-restoration-method-based-on-multi-condition-constrained-controlnet/README.md

 └─ train_controlnet_sketch_guided_sr.py  # Training script
 ```
 Dataset Production Requirements
-Size Consistency: Low-res images and sketches must be 256×256, high-res target images must be 512×512 (consistent with model input/output settings)
+1.Size Consistency: Low-res images and sketches must be 256×256, high-res target images must be 512×512 (consistent with model input/output settings)
-Filename Consistency: The three files corresponding to the same sample must have the same name and suffix (e.g., 001.png in all three folders)
+2.Filename Consistency: The three files corresponding to the same sample must have the same name and suffix (e.g., 001.png in all three folders)
-Format Compatibility: Support PNG/JPG/JPEG; single-channel gray sketches are automatically converted to 3-channel RGB by the code
+3.Format Compatibility: Support PNG/JPG/JPEG; single-channel gray sketches are automatically converted to 3-channel RGB by the code
-Dataset Scale: ≥1000 samples (avoid overfitting); unified style (e.g., only anime/only real scenes) is recommended
+4.Dataset Scale: ≥1000 samples (avoid overfitting); unified style (e.g., only anime/only real scenes) is recommended
 Quick Dataset Generation (Batch Resize)
 If you only have high-resolution original images, use the following code to batch generate low-resolution images and resize sketches/high-res images to the specified size:
 python